LucasLuigi/timeSnip/README.md

 * Parsed chapters list can follows different formats (pattern)
 * If the parsed description contains to chapter list, the user has a second attempt to paste the chapter list if it is written in a commentary for example
 * Format the output file text in a customized way (artist name, album, mix name, separation...)
+* A file is used to store the configuration of the script, config.ini

 ### Evolutions